 Gladys was born on March 30, 1883 in Hackensack, New Jersey.
 She was 13 years old when they moved to Green Gables to spend the winters.
 She graduated from Wellesley College in Wellesley, MA.
-She married Frank W. Griffith on January 16, 1914 in Fort Dodge, Iowa and they resided in Sioux City.
+She married Frank W. Griffith on January 16, 1914 in Fort Dodge, Iowa and later resided in Sioux City, Iowa.
 They had two sons, Stanford Wells Griffith and Frank Wells Griffith.
 She died on March 19, 1966 and is buried in Iowa.

 Prescott was born on September 6, 1884 in Hackensack, New Jersey.
 He was 12 years old when he first came to Green Gables.
 He married Eleanore A. Hollick on October 26, 1907.
 Later he married Amy Stevens.
-They didn't stay in Melbourne.
-Instead they resided in Jersey City, N.J.
+They resided in Jersey City, N.J. where he became an investment banker with Outwater & Wells.
 In 1913 they had a son named William Arthur Wells.
 Prescott died in March 1963.

 The Wells Family Generous Contributions to Melbourne